sini-mary/Dashboard_/README.md

 ## Features

--Real-time Data Visualization: View water flow rates and temperature data in real time.
+-Real-time Data Visualization: View water flow rates and temperature data in real-time.

 -Data History: Access historical data for a day, a week, and a month to track trends and patterns.

 -User-Friendly Interface: The dashboard is designed with a user-friendly and intuitive interface for easy navigation.

 -Interactive Charts and Graphs: Interactive charts provide a dynamic and informative way to explore data.

 -Next.js Framework: The project is built using Next.js, ensuring a fast and responsive web application.

 ### Getting Started